oneananda/Azure_Operations/Azure_Learning/001 Azure App Service/README.md

 It supports a variety of programming languages and frameworks; hence, it is versatile and flexible enough to operate under very different development environments.

-- **Security:** Azure by default provides high level of security such as HTTPS, custom domain support, and integration with Azure Active Directory for authentication and authorization, it also supports managed certificates so that we can easily configure the SSL / TLS for our apps.
+- **Security:** Azure itself by default provides high level of security such as HTTPS, custom domain support, and integration with Azure Active Directory for authentication and authorization, it also supports managed certificates so that we can easily configure the SSL / TLS for our apps.

+- **Monitoring and Diagnostics:** With integrated tools like Azure Monitor, Appllication Insights we can monitor the health checks, performance and usage of the applications, these will help us in identifying the issues quickly so that we can resolve quickly.